Engraving improvements in MuseScore Studio 4.5

 • Create system from selection (Alt+S): Create a locked system from the selected measure(s) only.

 System locks can, in most cases, replace the old system breaks in any score where you need a fixed layout.
-The system break only specifies where a break should happen, but says nothing about how many bars should be on that system; additional breaks may occur between two explicit system breaks if MuseScore is not able to fit the bars onto the system.
-Using a system lock, you can put any number of bars on a system and be sure it will never be broken.
+The system break only specifies where a break should happen, but says nothing about how many measures should be on that system; additional breaks may occur between two explicit system breaks if MuseScore is not able to fit the measures onto the system.
+Using a system lock, you can put any number of measures on a system and be sure it will never be broken.
 (Do tread carefully though, as you can easily end up with overly squashed results!)

 You can now draw ties, slurs and lyrics lines (extenders and dashes) to and from repeats and jumps - for example, a note just before the end of a repeated section which connects back to the start repeat.